helpyio/helpy/app/themes/helpy/about.markdown

-## Default Theme for Helpy

-The default theme ships with Helpy.
+This is the default theme for Helpy.
+How it call got started!